h-2/radr/README.md

 ## Credits

+Not everything presented here is novel—in fact, many of the ideas are based on older "ranges" designs (e.g. old ISO papers, Boost ranges and range-v3).
+The actual innovation is applying different rules to multi-pass and single-pass ranges, as well as opting out of the whole "What is a view" discussion.

 This library uses code from the standard library implementation of the LLVM project.
 It also uses a draft implementation of `std::generator` from https://github.com/lewissbaker/generator.

 I want to thank various members of the DIN AK Programmiersprachen for thoughtful discussions on the topic.